kubevirt/kubevirt.github.io/pages/summit.md

 In this talk, we will talk about why we decide to build Harvester, how did we integrated with KubeVirt, and the lessons we've learnt along the way.
 We will also have a demo of current release of Harvester by the end of session.

-Presenter: Sheng Yang: Sr Engineering Manager, SUSE, [@yasker](https://twitter.com/yasker), <https://github.com/yasker>
+Presenter: Sheng Yang: Senior Engineering Manager, SUSE, [@yasker](https://twitter.com/yasker), <https://github.com/yasker>

 <a name="sriov"></a>
 ### Kubevirt Live migration and SRIOV